-\prlsection{Physical signatures of the power-law tail} The power-law distribution can be directly observed in experiments by measuring the system in the excitation number basis, such as by photodetection, if the bosonic operator $\an$ represents an electromagnetic mode.
-Here, we explore several other physical properties in which the power-law behavior manifests.
-We restrict the discussion to $M = 2$, which captures most of the essential physics, while analogous results for $M > 2$ are discussed in the SM.
+The power-law distribution can be directly observed in experiments by measuring the system in the excitation number basis, such as by photodetection, if the bosonic operator $\an$ represents an electromagnetic mode.
+This was achieved experimentally in Ref.~\cite{manceau2019indefinite}, using a different physical system based on nonlinear optics.
+There, the origin of the power law is also attributed to amplified quantum noise.
+In this section, we explore several other physical properties in which the power-law behavior manifests.
+For simplicity, we will illustrate this using the $M$-boson model due to its analytical tractability.
+However, note that much of the discussion here holds more generally for any quantum state exhibiting the power-law tail $\rho_{n,n} \sim n^{-\nu}$.
+We restrict to $M = 2$, which already captures most of the essential physics, while analogous results for $M > 2$ are discussed in the Appendix.

 At the critical point $\delta = 0$, the mean occupation number in the steady state is exactly